 How to Enable Linux on Windows 11 and 10 (WSL 2)

-If you are using Windows 11 or Windows 10 1903 and newer, you will automatically get WSL 2 update.
+If you are using Windows 11 or Windows 10 1903 and newer, you will automatically get the WSL 2 update.
 However, you will also need to enable Virtual Machine Platform from Windows Features to use WSL 2.
-But if you are running Windows 10 1809 or older version, you will have to manually install WSL 2 update on your PC.
+But if you are running Windows 10 1809 or older version, you will have to manually install the WSL 2 update on your PC.

 SEE ALSO: How to Install and Use Linux on Chromebook?